eyak/Aimsum_BaseCase/README.md

     import sys
     print(sys.version)
     ```
-- Download python for windows with the same version - like 3.10.
+- Download python for windows with the same major version - for Aimsum with python 3.10.5, install the latest python 3.10 (Currently 3.10.11).
 - Install required libraries using cmd:
     ```
     pip install pandas